AdaCore/gnatstudio/docs/users_guide/editing.rst

   When enabled, lines are automatically indented each time you press the :kbd:`Enter` key, or by pressing the indentation key.
-The indentation key is :kbd:`Ctrl-Tab` by default, and can be changed in the key manager dialog, :ref:`The_Key_Manager_Dialog`.
+The indentation key is :kbd:`Tab` by default, and can be changed in the key manager dialog, :ref:`The_Key_Manager_Dialog`.

   If a set of lines is selected when you press the indentation key, this whole